nulll0x1/nulll0x1.github.io/_posts/2022-06-08-Radio-Frequency-Identification.md

 ![fig.4: Passive RFID Card](/images/Untitled%203.png?style=centerme)

-                                               fig.4: Passive RFID Card

 The Communication between the card and the reader is very simple; Whenever The card is near enough to the reader -Energy-, There is an Electromagnetic Filed Caused to cut throw the copper (inside the Card) and transfer a small amount of energy, enough to power up the Chipset that holds the data (Unique ID).
 The Reader works at the same frequency as receiver so it can Read the signal of 1's and 0's, Passing it to The Company's Database to check it's authenticity; If That Unique ID number matches, then this card is authorized and the Gate will open. if not, The Gate Will Not open.

 ![fig.5: Data Exchange Between The Card and The Receiver](/images/Untitled%204.png?style=centerme)

-                            fig.5: Data Exchange Between The Card and The Receiver

 ---